 QA teams are generally made up of individuals with different strengths and weaknesses.
 So when managing technical teams QA leads should try to accommodate their individual needs as much as possible.

-There is a short list of some more off-top tips on how to show appreciation for the work that your QA team does:
+There is a short list of some more off-top tips on how to appreciate QA team members:

 Make sure everyone on your QA team understands what they’re contributing to the project.
 It’s important that everyone working on a project understands its broader purpose.
 In this way, they can feel they’re making an impact with their work through tangible results instead of just being “invisible cogs” in someone else’s machine.